khaledbohout2/Movies-App/README.md

 - Justification:
   > Given that we’re only saving simple movie IDs, and there’s no need for querying or complex data relationships, UserDefaults is fast, lightweight, and ideal for this use case — even for several thousand entries.
   >
-  > The logic is abstracted behind a `WishlistRepository` protocol so that switching to Core Data, Realm, or encrypted storage would have minimal impact on the rest of the codebase.
+  > The logic is abstracted behind a `WishlistStorage` protocol so that switching to Core Data, Realm, or encrypted storage would have minimal impact on the rest of the codebase.
   >
   > If the offline-first approach is applied in the future, we will switch to using Core Data for more robust data persistence and querying capabilities.